 17) Perspective

 Very common are profile views, particularly when showing people and often with animals.
 Sometimes a human body will be facing the viewer, but the head or even just the face will be in profile.
 When human body parts are shown, such as the legs or arms, they also tend to be in profile.
 Noses [yaca(tl)] are usually in profile.
 One will find a jaw bone in profile and skulls in profile, too.
+Teeth [tlan(tli)] are most often in frontal view, but when presented with both upper and lower sets, they tend to be in profile.

-Buildings and houses [cal(li), and other terms] are also being tracked when shown in a side versus a frontal view.
-The profile view is most common, but when a building has a specific function, the building will often face the viewer, and the artist has added details that clarify that function.
+Buildings and houses [cal(li), and other terms] are also being tracked when shown in a profile versus a frontal view.
+The side view is most common, but when a building has a specific function, the building will often face the viewer, and the artist has added details that clarify that function.
 Examples include the building with many wooden beams [huapal(li)] in the glyph for Huapalcalco and the building where salt was being made, in the glyph for Iztacalco.

 Bird's eye views are also found to some extent, especially with land and things on the ground.
 Types of agricultural parcels, such as tlalli, milli, and chinamitl have this bird's eye view, as do types of land, such as ixtlahuatl.
 These pieces of land are typically long strips, sometimes segmented, and typically textured (as though seeded?).
 One will also find a bird's eye view of a an earthen mound (tlalehualli) and a body of water (e.g. the amanalli), Other views of demarcated spaces on the earth include market places [tianquiz(tli)] and ball courts [tlach(tli)]